Raksha Rao - The Roving Heart

 Don’t get me wrong, but feasting on delicious food is not really a priority for me when I travel.
 At least that’s what I thought until I landed in Italy.
 Italy had a way of turning a non-believer into a glutton way beyond her wildest dreams.
 Now that I think about it, it’s not really surprising though.
 Considering Rome is one of the top three food destinations in the world.
 If you haven’t guessed it already, I went way beyond my food budget.
 My wallet wasn’t happy about it, but my tummy sure was!

-On a quest for finding some best Italian dishes, I thought of asking some of my fellow travel bloggers on what to eat in Italy.
+On a quest to find some best Italian dishes, I thought of asking some of my fellow travel bloggers about what to eat in Italy.

-Now, let’s kick-off this best Italian dishes list by drooling over some exquisite desserts!
-Desserts may come last in the pecking order, but in here, they are always given a priority!
+Now, let’s kick off this best Italian dishes list by drooling over some exquisite desserts!
+Desserts may come last in the pecking order, but here, they are always given priority!

 Traveling to Italy from India?
 Here’s a DIY Guide for scoring a Schengen Italy visa from India.